Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

     namp -p 445 --script vuln 10.66.161.70

-here we can see that the the scan came back with a found vulnerability!
+Here we can see that the the scan came back with a found vulnerability!

 ![alt text](<ScreenShots/NMAP Vuln Scan 1.png>)